-- 1. Delay of Tournament for Uniforms: Athletes will incur only the point penalty for uniform mismatches.
-They do not need to leave the competition area to remedy the situation unless decency or safety issues are involved, such as to put on shoes, eye-glasses safety strap, or decent coverage for inappropriate garment. o Eyeglasses must still have a secure strap or wedges to hold them in place.
+1. Delay of Tournament for Uniforms: Athletes will incur only the point penalty for uniform mismatches.
+They do not need to leave the competition area to remedy the situation unless decency or safety issues are involved, such as to put on shoes, eyeglasses safety strap, or decent coverage for inappropriate garment. o Eyeglasses must still have a secure strap or wedges to hold them in place.
 A competitor may remove them in the station and place them in the coaches' box or hand them to a coach.
 If the eyeglasses must be worn, a strap or wedges is required.
-IRSF takes no responsibility if they are lost, scratched, or broken. - 2.
-Delay of Tournament Penalty when a routine continue after time is called: Any freestyle routine that continues for more than 5 skills or movements after time is called will be assessed a delay of tournament penalty by the head judge of 0.4.
-This is in addition to the 0.2 deduction penalty for going over time.
+IRSF takes no responsibility if they are lost, scratched, or broken.